 On their way, they passed a cattle bridge and gave way to a truck filled with tea leaves which drew their attention to the fact that it was the second sprouting season.
 Rajvir, indeed did a lot of study before coming which impressed Pranjol’s father and he intended to learn a lot more.

-I hope The notes Class 10 English Chapter 7 Tea from Assam will help you alot, and if read it carefully then I guarantee that after reading this you can Crack cbse exam.
-If you have any query or Doubt regarding Class 10 English Chapter 7 Tea from Assam Summary then feel free to write down in Comment Section and you can also contact us we will try our best to solve it This Class 10 English Chapter 7 Tea from Assam Summary and notes have been design by Crack CBSE experts, If you find Any error then make us aware about by writing down in comment.
+I hope The notes from Class 10 English Chapter 7 Tea from Assam will help you a lot, and if read it carefully then I guarantee that after reading this you can Crack cbse exam.
+If you have any queries or Doubts regarding Class 10 English Tea from Assam Summary then feel free to write them down in Comment Section and you can also contact us we will try our best to solve it.
+If you find any errors then make us aware about by writing them down in the comment.